St Kieran Newsletter Term 2, Week 3 - 15th May 2025

 Kindy 2026 Enrolments

-We are accepting Kindy Enrolments for 2026, with interviews to begin later this term for students to start at St Kieran next year.
+We are accepting Kindy Enrolments for 2026, interviews have already started for students to start at St Kieran next year.
 All parents need to submit an application to make sure your child is enrolled at St Kieran Catholic Primary School for 2026.

-If you have any questions or would like clarification, please ring the school Administration.
+If you have any questions or would like clarification, please ring or contact the School Administration

 Parking

-- DO NOT turn right into the Kiss and Drive - please wait your turn in the queue down Tyler Street.
+- DO NOT turn right into the Kiss and Drive - please wait your turn in the queue.

 - DO NOT overtake the queue and push in front of the Kiss and Drive line.
 Be respectful of others.